How Do You Know If Lines Are Parallel Or Perpendicular

 Definition of Parallel Lines

 Mathematically, if line 1 has the equation y = m₁x + b₁ and line 2 has the equation y = m₂x + b₂, then the lines are parallel if and only if m₁ = m₂.
-The y-intercepts, b₁ and b₂, can be different without affecting the parallel nature of the lines.
-For instance, y = 2x + 3 and y = 2x - 1 are parallel because both have a slope of 2, but they cross the y-axis at different points (3 and -1, respectively).
+On the flip side, the y-intercepts, b₁ and b₂, can be different without affecting the parallel nature of the lines.
+Take this case: y = 2x + 3 and y = 2x - 1 are parallel because both have a slope of 2, but they cross the y-axis at different points (3 and -1, respectively).

 Definition of Perpendicular Lines